marcus-rk/flask_api_exercise/README.md

 ## API Endpoints

-The following are the available API endpoints for managing members:
+This are some of the available API endpoints for managing members:

 ### Fetch All Members